NivedKris/AI-DS-assignment/README.md

 - Mask: [Describe the mask selection process]
 - Prompt: [Provide an example prompt text]
 - Output Image: [Provide the resulting output image]

+## Repository structure

+-The input samples and their corresponding 5 output images with their prompts are given in this repository -The repo structure is as follow:- app.py weights/
+  - sam_vit_h_4b8939.pth

 ## Notes
 - Ensure that the provided input image is of sufficient quality and resolution for optimal results.